Vijay-kumar2006/Ecommerce-website/README.md

-Milestone 18: Cart Page & Fetching Cart Products

- Overview
-In this milestone, we created a backend endpoint to handle requests from the cart page and fetch all products inside the cart for a specific user.

- Steps Completed

-1. **Backend Endpoint for Cart Page:**
+Backend:
-   - Created an endpoint to receive requests from the cart page.
+1️⃣ Create an API endpoint to receive the address from the frontend form.
-   - Handled adding, removing, and updating cart items.

-2. **Fetching Cart Products:**
-   - Developed an endpoint to retrieve all products inside a user's cart.
-   - Included user email in the response to associate the cart with the correct user.
+2️⃣ Validate and process the received address data.

+3️⃣ Add the new address to the address array inside the user collection in the database.

+4️⃣ Ensure the database is updated successfully with the new address.